-Here’s your guide to better understanding the Payoff Financial Personalities.
+Here’s your guide to better understanding the Payoff Money Personalities.

 We think it is, and we have loads of science to back up Joy, unlike some other quizzes on the internet (looking at you, Buzzfeed).
 If you’re curious about the other personalities, here are summaries of all 10.

-But first, here’s a little general information about the Payoff Financial Personality Quiz.
+But first, here’s a little general information about the Money Personality Quiz.

 Designed by Dr. J. Galen Buckwalter — the same scientist behind eHarmony’s successful matches — and powered by the Big 5 (more on these in a second) for measuring personality, the quiz enables you to uncover the secrets behind your spending, saving and money management.
 Plus, you’ll get personalized tips, tools and insights to help you become financially empowered.

 In psychology, the Big 5 personality traits are 5 broad domains or dimensions that have been repeatedly shown to describe the bulk of human personality.
 The five factors are Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism — commonly referred to collectively as OCEAN.

 Beneath each global factor, you’ll find a cluster of more specific factors, like how extraversion includes such related qualities as gregariousness, assertiveness, excitement seeking, warmth, activity and positive emotions.

 And now, without further ado, a little more information on the different personality types.